oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 | Development Environment |Choose the option available | This is mapped to your SaaS instance|
 | Base Oracle Cloud Application | None | We are creating a new app without dependencies |
 | Use Scratch Repository | Checked | For now we just want your personal copy of the code |

-Click Create - this might take a couple of minutes to complete and then you'll be taken into the Visual Editor.
+8. Click Create - this might take a couple of minutes to complete and then you'll be taken into the Visual Builder development environment.

 ## Learn More